Kirat-Singh2006/Keystroke-Logger-Keylogger-/README.md

-# Keystroke-Logger-Keylogger-
-Keystroke Logger (Keylogger)
+Keystroke Logger (Educational Keylogging Demonstration)

+Overview
-This script uses the pynput library to listen for and log keyboard input.
-It captures every key pressed and appends it to a file.
+This project is an educational cybersecurity demonstration that shows how keystroke logging can be implemented using the pynput library.
+It captures keyboard input at the OS level and records it to a file for analysis.

+Purpose
+The goal of this project is to help security students and engineers:
+	•	understand how keylogging malware operates internally
+	•	recognize the risks associated with input interception
+	•	improve detection and prevention strategies on monitored systems

+Technical Details
+	•	Language: Python
+	•	Library: pynput
+	•	Functionality: Captures keyboard events and logs them locally

+Defensive Perspective
+From a defensive standpoint, this project highlights:
+	•	how user input can be intercepted by malicious software
+	•	the importance of endpoint monitoring and behavioral detection
+	•	why application whitelisting and OS-level protections are critical

+Disclaimer
+This project is intended strictly for educational, research, and authorized testing purposes in controlled environments.
-    ⚠️ For ethical, educational, and testing purposes only.
-Unauthorized use of keyloggers is illegal and unethical.
+Unauthorized use of keylogging software is illegal and unethical.

-⚠️ Legal & Ethical Disclaimer

-This tool is intended strictly for:

-    Ethical hacking labs

-    Authorized system monitoring

-    Educational cybersecurity training

-Do not deploy this on systems without explicit, informed consent of the user or owner.
-Misuse can lead to serious legal consequences.